-- Press Releases: Receive all press releases put out by the North Tahoe Public Utility District.
+- E-News/Press Releases: Receive all E-News and press releases put out by the North Tahoe Public Utility District.

 - Community and Special Event Notifications: Provide information on events going on in the area.
 These could include District events, non-District events that could impact our residents, special workshops or events taking place within the District or outside the District if they could be of interest to our residents and visitors.

 - Board Agendas and Packets: Receive notification when Board agendas and packets for Board meetings are available on the website.